 The Be7 call is one of several call types in the Bryde's whale repertoire, first described in the Southern Caribbean (Oleson et al., 2003).
-The average Be7 call has a fundamental frequency of 44 Hz and ranges in duration from 0.8 and 2.5 s with an average intercall interval of 2.8 minutes (Figure 4).
-There were no detections for Bryde's whale Be7 calls during this recording period.
+The average Be7 call has a fundamental frequency of 44 Hz and ranges in duration between 0.8 and 2.5 s with an average intercall interval of 2.8 min (Figure 3).
+There were no detections for Bryde's whale Be7 calls during the recording period.

-Figure 4.
+Figure 3.
 Spectrogram of Bryde's whale Be7 call from Oleson et al., 2003.